 For INFPs involved with partners with Thinking (T) and Judging (J) preferences, their objective and decisive attitude may be threatening to the INFP.
 They will tend to respond emotionally to the negativity and blame themselves, even if it wasn't their partner's intention.
 INFPs who struggle to gather good data for their decision-making processes may dislike conflict and criticism.
 This can be detrimental to intimate relationships.
 When a dispute arises, INFPs will react with emotional distress and often cannot rationalize that what their partner is trying to communicate is not a personal attack.

-Although two emotionally healthy individuals of any MBTI type can enjoy a fulfilling relationship, some are more complimentary to the mediator than others.
+Although two emotionally healthy individuals of any personality type can enjoy a fulfilling relationship, some are more complimentary to the mediator than others.
 INFPs are naturally empathetic and sensitive souls, so they do well with many personality types, especially those who value and prioritize emotions.
-MBTI Types such as ENFJ and ENTJ tend to compliment them nicely.
+Personality Types such as ENFJ and ENTJ tend to compliment them nicely.

 As a parent